 - Postpartum depression

 - Premature birth: Many times, a child born prematurely may not be able to gain weight just as baby of his age would.

-- Poor Health: Genetic disorders or illnesses which interfere with feeding and bonding with the parents also play a role in causing Failure To Thrive in babies.
+- Poor Health: Genetic disorders or illnesses that interfere with feeding and bonding with the parents also play a role in causing failure to thrive in babies.

 Treatment for FTT

-Most often, a child can be treated for FTT at home itself under the proper guidance of the doctor.
-In severe cases, the infant/child may have to be hospitalised.
-At home, the child has be given a nutritious diet with high calorie.
-In severe cases when a baby is hospitalised, he may be given food and all the necessary nutrients through a pipe.
+Most often, a child can be treated for FTT at home itself, under the proper guidance of the doctor.
+In severe cases, the child may have to be hospitalised.
+At home, the child has be given a nutritious diet with high calories.
+In severe cases, when a baby is hospitalised, he may be given food and all the necessary nutrients through a pipe.

-Is Low Weight Gain Means Your Child Will Always Be Smaller Than He Should Be?
+Does Low Weight Gain Mean Your Child Will Always Be Smaller Than He Should Be?

-This depends on the reason behind his Failure To Thrive.
-If FTT is due to a disease that will be with him for lifelong, then he may not grow as much as children of his age do but if it is due to something which can be treated, then his growth may be at par with others.
-For example a pre-mature child (one of the reasons for Failure To Thrive) may gain weight and height after treatment and being fed well.
+This depends on the reason behind his failure to thrive.
+If FTT is due to a disease that will be with him lifelong, then he may not grow as much as children of his age do.
+But if it is due to something that can be treated, then his growth may be at par with others.
+For example, a premature child (one of the reasons for FTT) may gain weight and height after treatment and being fed well.

-Failure To Thrive in infants can be due to an amalgamation of psycho-socio-economic causes but it could even be due to underlying health reasons.
+Failure to Thrive in infants can be due to an amalgamation of psycho-socio-economic causes, or due to underlying health reasons.
 Poor weight gain in children is the most prominent factor seen among children having FTT.

 Failure to thrive in a child could trigger a number of health hazards, and that is when a doctor should be called for.